 Contract Revenue.
-Contract revenue consists of the fixed monthly amounts per aircraft received pursuant to our capacity purchase agreements with our major airline partners, along with the additional amounts received based on the number of flights and block hours flown.
-Contract revenues we receive from our major airline partners are paid and recognized by us on a weekly basis.
+Contract revenue consists of the fixed monthly amounts per aircraft received pursuant to our capacity purchase agreements and flight services agreement with our major partners, along with the additional amounts received based on the number of flights and block hours flown, and rental revenue for aircraft leased to GoJet.
+Contract revenues we receive from our major partners are paid and recognized by us on a weekly basis.

-Pass-Through and Other.
-Pass-through and other revenue consists of passenger and hull insurance, aircraft property taxes, and certain maintenance costs related to our E-175 aircraft.
+Pass-Through and Other Revenue.
+Pass-through and other revenue consists of passenger and hull insurance, aircraft property taxes, other direct costs, and certain maintenance costs related to our E-175 aircraft.